 The survey repeated the questions of the first professional survey conducted in early 2022.
-While the first survey was mostly circulated by Carers Matter Norfolk, the second survey was shared by NCC to a larger and more diverse group of professionals.
+While the first survey was mostly circulated by the Service, the second survey was shared by the Council to a larger and more diverse group of professionals.
 Nevertheless, the key findings and conclusions are similar:

-- Carers Matter Norfolk responds to a clear demand: it is an established service but more could be done to raise awareness of the support offered among partner agencies and carers. - There is scope for more seamless collaboration and joined-up / joint working with other agencies to improve outcomes for unpaid carers and the people they support.
-Information sharing, especially between Carers Matter Norfolk and NCC but also other partners are key areas to improve both the efficiency and the impact of the service. - Carers Matter Norfolk is viewed positively, most professionals recognise and value its services.
+- The Service responds to a clear demand: it is an established service but more could be done to raise awareness of the support offered among partner agencies and carers. - There is scope for more seamless collaboration and joined-up / joint working with other agencies to improve outcomes for unpaid carers and the people they support.
+Information sharing, especially between the Service and the Council but also other partners are key areas to improve both the efficiency and the impact of the service. - The Service is viewed positively, most professionals recognise and value its services.
 Compared to the first survey, fewer respondents highlighted waiting times reflecting a clear improvement in this area.